SolaceSamples/solace-samples-python/README.md

     1.2 Windows: `source venv/Scripts/activate`
 1. After activating the virtual environment, make sure you have the latest pip installed `pip install --upgrade pip`

-## Install the Solace Python API
+## Install the Solace Python API and other dependencies
-1. Install the API `pip install solace-pubsubplus`
+1. Install the API `pip install -r requirements.txt`

 ## Run Samples
 Execute the script of choice as follows: